CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

 Currently, the following systems are supported for CANivore development:

-- roboRIO
+- NI roboRIO

-- Windows 10, Windows 11 (x86-64)
+- Windows 10/11 x86-64

+- Linux x86-64 (desktop)

+  - Ubuntu 22.04 or newer

+  - Debian Bullseye or newer

-- Linux desktop (x86-64)
+- Linux ARM32 and ARM64 (Raspberry Pi, NVIDIA Jetson)

   - Ubuntu 20.04 or newer

-  - Debian Buster or newer
+  - Debian Bullseye or newer

-- Raspberry Pi (Linux ARM 32-bit and 64-bit)

-- NVIDIA Jetson

 .. note:: **Custom bit rates and CAN 2.0 are not supported at this time.** The parameters passed into SocketCAN are not applied by the firmware.